Late Ming/Early18th C; walnut; Gansu. Simple line and no adornment makes this bench fit easily into contemporary settings.

 62¼” w.
 17½” d.
 19½” h.

-The seat is fitted with a hard seat frame with a floating panel in the middle, and an additional convex molding is nailed to the lower edge of the frame, creating a layered effect such as that found in the construction of the “bamboo style” of furniture.
-This style is an example of furniture construction that emerged in the late Ming period and flourished during the Qing period.
+The bench has a mitered, mortise-and-tenon floating panel framed top and double rounded edges.
+The convex molding connected to the similar rounded edge of the top create a layered effect such as that found in the construction of the “bamboo style” furniture that emerged in the late Ming and flourished during the Qing period.

 The seat panel shows a number of burn marks, perhaps because it was sometimes used as an altar table.
 More possibly, in Gansu, a province in northwestern China, it was common practice to cook with an iron pot.
 This bench was likely being used, beside as a seat and altar table, as a table for serving food, when an iron pot with food was casually placed on it.
-The mark causes some disfiguring of the surface but gives us today an insight into its cultural usage.
-With a simple line and no adornments, it would blend nicely with contemporary furniture.
+The mark causes a slight marring of the surface but gives us today an insight into its cultural usage.
+With a valued hardwood and simple line, it would blend nicely with contemporary furniture.